 San Francisco provides its residents a variety of options in primary and secondary education.
 The San Francisco Unified School District (SFUSD) provides public education to more than 57,000 students.
 The SFUSD offers primary and secondary education, as well as charter schools and special education programs.

-In addition to the public school system, there are over 122 public and 120 private schools in the City alone.
-It has a broad array of academically competitive public, private and magnet schools.
+There are over 136 public and 110 private schools in the City alone.
+San Francisco has a broad array of academically competitive public, private and magnet schools.
 The City and its residents recognize the importance of maintaining and improving the competitiveness of their workforce and to that end make education broadly accessible.